 We are all prone to making excuses.
-There is always a seemingly good reason why we shouldn’t work out today or put off that business idea a little longer.
+There is always a seemingly good reason why we shouldn’t work out today or have that difficult conversation.

 But this way, life passes us by.
 Only when we have no more time left to waste, do we realize what a blunder we have committed.